norlab-ulaval/norlab_icp_mapper/docs/MapperConfiguration.md

 ## Overview

-The mapper is configured with yaml files and offers good modularity.
+The mapper is configured with yaml files which provide excellent modularity.
 The implementation is based on [libpointmatcher](https://github.com/norlab-ulaval/libpointmatcher) and relies on the [yaml-cpp](https://github.com/jbeder/yaml-cpp/) library.
 A basic structure of a configuration file looks like this: